List of awards and nominations received by Kim Hye-soo

-Korean actress Kim Hye-soo has been recognized with multiple awards and nominations in film and television.
+South Korean actress Kim Hye-soo has been recognized with multiple awards and nominations in film and television.
 She has won seven Baeksang Arts Awards, five Blue Dragon Film Awards, one Grand Bell Awards— seven for Best Actress, and two for Best New Actress—since the first award in 1987 for her debut performance in Ggambo.
 Kim holds the record for the youngest actress to win Blue Dragon Film Award for Best Leading Actress for First Love (1993) at the age of 23.
 She has also won three times for her work in First Love (1993), Dr. Bong (1995), and Tazza: The High Rollers (2006), making her tie with Yoon Jeong-hee for the most awards for Blue Dragon Film Award for Best Leading Actress.

-In 2005, Kim Hye-soo won Best Actress Award at both Baeksang Arts Awards and Grand Bell Awards, achieving the "Grand Slam" acting career for winning Best Actress Awards at three major Korean film awards (Baeksang, Grand Bell, and Blue Dragon).
+In 2005, Kim won Best Actress Award at both Baeksang Arts Awards and Grand Bell Awards, achieving the "Grand Slam" acting career for winning Best Actress Awards at three major Korean film awards (Baeksang, Grand Bell, and Blue Dragon).

 Kim consecutively won the MBC Drama Awards for Best Actress in 1995 and MBC Drama Awards for Grand Prize in 1996 for The Man of The Woman and Partner.
 She also won two KBS Drama Awards for Grand Prize in 2003 and 2013.
 Kim is the first and only actress to win three competitive Grand Prizes with different Drama Awards held by major Korean television networks.
 In addition, she won two Baeksang Arts Award for Best Actress for Oxtail Soup (1996) and Signal (2016).